-These reports may answer questions to assist the insurer to determine prognosis for recovery and timeframes for return to work.
-If the report is requested as part of a current or potential dispute (for example, when there is lack of agreement regarding liability, causation, capacity for work or treatment between key parties) and the treating Medical Practitioner is requested to provide their opinion, the Workplace Injury Management and Workers Compensation (Medical Examination and Reports Fees) Order 2018 applies.
+If the report is requested as part of a current or potential dispute (for example, when there is lack of agreement regarding liability, causation, capacity for work or treatment between key parties) and the treating Medical Practitioner is requested to provide their opinion, the Workplace Injury Management and Workers Compensation (Medical Examinations and Reports Fees) Order 2019 applies.

+(5) The maximum fee for providing hard copies of medical records (including Medical Specialists' notes and reports) is \$38 (for 33 pages or less) and an additional \$1.40 per page if more than 33 pages.
+This fee includes postage and handling.

+Where medical records are maintained electronically by a medical practitioner/practice, a flat fee of \$60 applies for provision of all requested clinical records held by the medical practice.

-- No fee is payable for liaison with other health providers involved in the treatment of the worker (e.g. Medical Specialists, allied health practitioners) unless the communication is additional to that required for the management of patients with comparable injuries/conditions that are not work related. - (5) The maximum fee for providing hard copies of medical records (including Medical Specialists' notes and reports) is \$38 (for 33 pages or less) and an additional \$1.40 per page if more than 33 pages.
-If the medical records are provided electronically, then this would incur a flat fee of \$38.
-This is to be billed under State Insurance Regulatory Authority payment classification code WCO005. - Where a medical practitioner has been requested to provide clinical notes and the doctor needs to review the records prior to provision (for example to redact non work related injury information), the time taken to review the records is to be billed under WCO002.
-The hourly rate is to be pro-rated into 5 minute blocks to reflect the time taken. - (6) Subject to subclauses (1), (2), (3), (4), (5), (7) and clause 7 (Nil fee for certain medical services), the maximum amount for which an employer is liable under the Act for any claim for medical or related treatment is the fee listed, in respect of the medical or related treatment concerned, in the AMA List. - (7) Video consultations are permissible when approved in advance by the insurer.
+Provision of electronic or hard copy medical records is to be billed under State Insurance Regulatory Authority payment classification code WCO005.

+Where a medical practitioner has been requested to provide clinical notes and the doctor needs to review the records prior to provision (for example to redact non work-related injury information), the time taken to review the records is to be billed under

+WCO002.
+The hourly rate is to be pro-rated into 5 minute blocks to reflect the time taken.

+- (6) Subject to subclauses (1), (2), (3), (4), (5), (7), (8) and clause 7 (Nil fee for certain medical services) of this Order, the maximum amount for which an employer is liable under the Act for any claim for medical or related treatment is the fee listed, in respect of the medical or related treatment concerned, in the AMA List. - (7) Video consultations are permissible when approved in advance by the insurer.
 Insurers will consider if the video consultation is appropriate and likely to be effective when making a decision whether to approve these services.
 Video consultation treatment services are to be paid in accordance with the consultation items in this Order.
+No additional payment in relation to facility fees can be charged by the medical practitioner undertaking the consultation. - (8) Fees for multiple operations or injuries are to be paid in accordance with the AMA List 'Multiple Operations Rule' with the exception of: - items specifically listed as a multiple procedure item in the AMA List or where Schedules in the Workers Compensation (Surgeon Fees) Order 2019 or the Workers Compensation (Orthopaedic Surgeon Fees) Order 2019 prevent combining of items. - Medical Practitioners who meet the definition of Surgeon or Orthopaedic surgeon as defined in the Workers Compensation (Surgeons Fees) Order 2019 or Workers Compensation (Orthopaedic Surgeons Fees) Order 2019 are to be paid in accordance with the provisions specified in the Workers Compensation (Surgeon Fees) Order 2019 or, if an Orthopaedic Surgeon, the Workers Compensation (Orthopaedic Surgeon Fees) Order 2019.